Shelfy

 • Searching email for resources

-1. Search email for common link patterns (shared drives, tools, resources)
+1. Search email for common link patterns (shared drives, tool URLs, doc links)

 Make it easy: